rails/rails/guides/source/action_controller_overview.md

 Force HTTPS protocol
 --------------------

 Sometime you might want to force a particular controller to only be accessible via an HTTPS protocol for security reasons.
-Since Rails 3.1 you can now use the `force_ssl` method in your controller to enforce that:
+You can use the `force_ssl` method in your controller to enforce that:

 ```ruby
 class DinnerController